We can...

 With help from my principals, I applied for teacher grants, special grants such as science grants, special funding from the parent teacher association connected to my school, and funds through my school board.

 I also applied for special discounts at stores where I purchased tools and materials that supported my program.
+I had a special box devoted to Canadian Tire money donated to my class by parents.

 I had several bake and product sales through the school year.
 The sales were tied to holiday or celebration days and always ended with a raffle.